Annual Giving Cohort

 Are your fundraising goals increasing but you're not sure how you'll meet them?

-Did you fall short on your annual giving goals last year?
+Did you fall short of your annual giving goals last year?
 Maybe your program could use a boost.

 1 - Understanding Data